GabRodPul/BugCatcher/README.md

 # BugCatcher (aka projectGroup5)
 Sorround yourself with autochthonous fauna and flora from the Canary Islands and catch the bugs coming for you!
 But... careful!
 Not all bugs behave the same!
-Make cunning use of your net and catch all waves as soon as possible!
+Make cunning use of your net and catch all waves as fast as you can!
 <br/>
 Part of the final VR projects from the [first batch of students in IES El Rincón's Videogame & VR Development specialization course](https://sites.google.com/ieselrincon.es/dvrv-proyectos-2324/bug-catcher-3dvr?authuser=0).